 Here’s ten ideas to implement in your business to improve word of mouth recommendations.

 1.)
 Encourage word of mouth by incentivizing – give a discount to the recommender when a new customer is acquired from their recommendation.
-This is the classis “friend get friend” model used to leverage word of mouth.
+This is the classic “friend get friend” model used to leverage word of mouth.

 2.)
 Give additional business cards to your customers (particularly if you are a tradesperson) so they can easily and accurately pass your details on.